OpenMDAO/POEMs/POEM_087.md

 shapes of other variables, a new argument called `compute_shape` will be added to `add_output` and `add_input`.
 The value of `compute_shape` will be a function taking a single argument of the form `{'var1': shape1, 'var2': shape2, ...}`.
-The argument will be populated with shapes of all input variables to the component.
+The argument will be populated with shapes of all input variables in the component.
 This will allow the final shape to be computed based on the shapes of multiple variables if necessary.

 ## Example

-A component has two dynamically shaped input matrices, 'M1' and 'M2', and an output matrix 'M3' that is the result of the matrix multiplication M1 * M2.
+A component has two dynamically shaped input matrices, 'M1' and 'M2', and an output matrix 'M3' that is the result of the matrix multiplication M1 @ M2.
 If 'M1' is shape (m, n) and 'M2' is shape (n, p), then the desired shape of 'M3' is (m, p).
 This can be computed using the function

 ```